jinjagit/chess/README.md

 I chose not to produce a command line app, but instead went for a more graphical approach, using the Ruby2D gem.
 While this gem is still a little rough around the edges (at only v 0.7), it is way more pleasant to look at than anything I could produce in a terminal, and enables a much more user-friendly interface (with a little more work).
 So far, I have been very impressed with the ease-of-use of this gem.

-### Current state (24/12/18):
+### Overview:

 Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
 All legal moves are possible, including castling, pawn promotion and en-passant.
+Illegal moves cannot be played.
 Checkmate, stalemate, and draw due to insufficient material, are correctly detected (and the game halted when found).

 Draw conditions due to 50-move-rule (no captures or pawn moves) or 3-fold repetition of position are detected and an option to claim the draw is presented.
 A draw can also be agreed manually, or declined by playing a move after a draw offer is made.
 The side to move can choose to resign.

-A move list (both native and PGN format) is created as a game progresses.
+A move list (in algebraic notation) is displayed as a game progresses.
 The piece that moved is disambiguated in algebraic notation, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
-Check, checkmate, piece capture, win, draw, en-passant and pawn promotion are also correctly formatted (in algebraic notation) in the PGN record.
+Check, checkmate, piece capture, win, draw, en-passant and pawn promotion are also correctly formatted (in algebraic notation).

+Games can be saved, loaded, and continued (if incomplete).
+The gui is intuitive, and uses various visual effects and textual feedback to aid the player(s).
+Move sound effects and many other features are also included (see below, for full features list)

-### Features implemented:
+### Features:
   * highlight legal move squares, if any, (green squares) when piece is lifted
   * highlight king in check / checkmate (red square)
   * highlight last move (yellow squares: start-square & end-square)